Different Types of Singing Styles & Genres [Expert Guide]

 BecomeSingers is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
 Learn More

 You may confuse singing styles with voice type if you are just a beginner in music studies.
 Yet, there is a big difference between the two.
 Your voice type may be baritone or tenor if you are a guy, or soprano or alto if you are a girl.
-Moreover, your voice type may be genetically endowed and determined.
+Moreover, your singing voice type may be genetically endowed and determined.

 On the other hand, your singing styles and genres are learned.
-As you grow, you may have liked so much a particular genre of music because your dad or mom plays that type of music often.
+As you grow, you may have liked a particular genre of music because your dad or mom plays that type of music often.
 Subconsciously, you have come to like that type of music, and you have patterned your singing style after those artists you usually listen to.

 Top Singing Styles and Genres You Must Know

 The world will be a boring place, of course, if everybody sounds the same.
 Just imagine if you turn on the radio, and you suddenly discover that every artist you listened to sings in the same style.
-I am sure you will go ballistic.
-It is a good thing that singing styles vary and that there are myriads of music genres to choose from and listen to.
-Here are the different type of popular singing styles and genres:

 Rock